 A FRA is a legally binding agreement between 2 parties.
 Usually 1 of the parties is a bank that specializes in FRAs.
 As an over-the-counter (OTC) contract, FRAs can be customized to best suit the parties involved.
 However, unlike exchange traded contracts, such as futures, where the clearinghouse used by the exchange serves as the buyer to seller and the seller to the buyer, there is considerable counterparty risk, where one party may be unable or unwilling to pay the liability if it is due.

 The parties are classified as buyer and seller.
 By convention, the buyer of the contract, who wants a fixed interest rate, receives a payment if the reference rate is higher than the FRA rate; if lower, then the seller receives payment from the buyer.
-The buyer is also sometimes referred to as the borrower and the seller is sometimes referred to as the lender, even though the notional principal is never lent.
+Buyers and sellers are also sometimes called borrowers and lenders, even though the notional principal is never lent.